snabbco/snabb/src/doc/git-workflow.md

 Snabb Switch maintainers are the people who review and merge the Pull Requests on Github.
-Each maintainer takes care of one or more specific aspects of Snabb Switch.
-These aspects are called *subsystems*.
+Each maintainer takes care of one or more specific part of Snabb Switch.
+These parts are called *subsystems*.

-Each subsystem has a dedicated branch and these branches are organized as a network:
+Each subsystem has a dedicated branch and these branches are organized as a tree:

 ![Branches](.images/Branches.png)

+Pull Requests are merged onto the most specifically relevant branch to begin with.
+Later, whole child branches are merged "upstream" onto their parent branches.
+This way once a change has been merged onto any branch in the tree it will naturally flow upstream to the `master` branch for release.

-Pull Requests are first merged onto the subsystem branch that most specifically matches their subject matter.
-For example, a change to the PDF formatting of the manual would first be reviewed and accepted by the maintainer of the `pdf-manual` branch.
-Later, that whole subsystem branch is merged onto its "next-hop upstream" branch.
-For example, the maintainer of the `documentation` branch would merge the entire `pdf-manual` branch at regular intervals.
+For example, a change to the LaTeX template for the PDF edition of the manual would first be reviewed and merged by the maintainer of the `pdf-manual` branch.
+The change would then be included in successive merges upstream to branches `documentation`, `max-next`, `next`, and finally `master`.
+Each of these steps provides the opportunity for a maintainer to improve some aspect of the change before release.

 #### Registering a subsystem branch

-XXX rewrite.
+So you are interested in becoming a Snabb Switch maintainer.
+Great!
+The other maintainers are looking forward to working with you and will be more than happy to help you learn the ropes.
+You can learn everything you need to know on the job: no special qualifications are required.

+The first step to becoming a maintainer is to decide which kind of Pull Requests you want to be responsible for.
+For example you could be responsible for changes to the Makefiles, or the Intel 10G device driver, or the `packetblaster` load generator program, or any other part of the software that is easy to identify when assigning Pull Requests.
+You do not have to be an expert in this area already: it is enough that you are committed to learning about it and being responsive to contributors.

+Once you have worked out which part you want to maintain then you can propose this to the community by sending a Pull Request that registers your new branch in the file `src/doc/branches.md`.
+This Pull Request will be the vehicle for talking with the other maintainers about where to fit your new branch into the tree.

+The moment this Pull Request is merged onto the `next` branch then you are officially a Snabb Switch maintainer.
+(Congratulations in advance!)

-#### Being "the upstream" for Pull Requests
+#### Being the assigned maintainer for Pull Requests

-XXX rewrite.
+Now that you are a registered maintainer you will watch Github for new Pull Requests and mark yourself as the *Assignee* for changes that match your area of responsibility.
+You are the reviewer for these changes and you decide when to accept them from the contributor.

+Here is the basic criteria for merging a Pull Request:

+- Does the change improve Snabb Switch?
+It does not have to be perfect but it should clearly have a net-positive impact.
+- Will the next-hop upstream maintainer agree?
+If not then getting your branch merged upstream may require you to make some improvements or even revert the change.

+Beyond this the most important thing is to communicate with the contributor to make sure they understand exactly what they have to do in order for their change to be merged.
+Contributors can easily be overwhelmed by comments on Pull Requests, often from many different people, so the assigned maintainer needs to explain very clearly what the requirements are for merge.
+(Contributors will be frustrated if they do not know what feedback they are required to act on, especially when receiving conflicting ideas from different people, so you need to decide for yourself what is required and clearly explain this.)

 #### Sending collected changes upstream to your next-hop

-XXX rewrite.

-#### Putting it all together

 XXX rewrite.